No-tengo-nombre/No-tengo-nombre/README.md

 - :art: Graphics programming & Technical art

 ## :eyes: What I'm up to
-- Working on my Master's thesis, around detection of model drift in additive noise models
+- Working on my Master's thesis, around estimation of model drift in additive noise models
 - Working at CASE, researching electrothermal modeling for lithium-ion batteries
-- [**Wiener**](https://github.com/No-tengo-nombre/wiener), a graphics engine using Rust and OpenGL, mostly intended as a learning project
+- [**lion**](https://github.com/prognostics-lab/lion), a lithium-ion battery simulator in C
 - [**otto**](https://github.com/No-tengo-nombre/otto), a GPGPU library for fast computing in C
 - [**terra**](https://github.com/No-tengo-nombre/terra), a graphics engine made in C using the Vulkan API